plinck/TriviaGame/README.md

 * Make it look better - Colors and Design
 * Put questions on JSON Database file
+    * Update code that makes array of objects to new blank object to start vs my own question as first
+* Mix up correct answer in choices - i.e. dont just concatinate correct answer to end of incorrect answers
 * Refactor a little but I am not gonna waste my time putting in classes since it is so simple
 * Use ES6 string interpolation
 * Fix VSCode use strict mode